tomjoht/tomjoht.github.io/_posts/2021/11/2021-11-19-the-writing-process.md

 Last month I also had a major writing project at work that had me immersed in the writing process.
 So I figured I would add a section on the writing process that included as many practical, inside tips as I could think of, specifically tailoring the content to tech writers creating documentation.

 Overall, these six pages total about 15,000 words, so it's not an insignificant amount of content.
-But if you're an experience tech writer, you'll likely find most of my advice familiar.
+But if you're an experienced tech writer, you'll likely find most of my advice familiar.
 Even so, the advice is probably a good reminder about best practices.

 Although it's easy to get sucked into docs-as-code tools and workflows, API specification formats and renderers, and other tech details, I think the writing process &mdash; [planning](/learnapidoc/docapis_planning.html), [information gathering](/learnapidoc/docapis_information_gathering.html), [writing](/learnapidoc/docapis_writing.html), [reviewing](/learnapidoc/docapis_reviewing.html), and [publishing](/learnapidoc/docapis_publishing.html) &mdash; forms the core of what we do.
 As such, I wanted to be sure to include a section on this in my API course.